michaelharper/PasteMaster-3000/README.md

 ## Contact

-For any questions or feedback, please open an issue on our GitHub repository or reach out to us via email at your-email@example.com.
+For any questions or feedback, please open an issue on my GitHub repository or reach out to me via email at hello@michaelharper.net.
 ```